This guide is also available in Welsh (Cymraeg).

-Most land in England and Wales is registered with general boundaries - exact boundaries can be expensive and complicated to work out.
+Most land in England and Wales is registered with general boundaries that show the extent of the land.

-When a property is registered, Land Registry creates a drawing called a ‘title plan’.
-This usually only shows the general boundaries of the property, unless the previous owners supplied exact boundary information.
+When a property is registered, HM Land Registry creates a drawing called a ‘title plan’.
+This will only show the general boundaries of the property, unless the previous owners had worked out the exact boundaries.

 Working out the exact boundary

-If you want to set the exact boundary for your land or property, you should:
+You can apply to set the exact boundary for your land or property if you want to.

-Get as much information as possible from your title plan, registry documents and other documentation.
-You may find it useful to find information about neighbouring properties from the Land Registry.
+You should get as much information as possible from your title plan, registry documents and other documentation before you apply.
+You can get information about neighbouring properties from HM Land Registry.

 Neighbour disputes about boundaries

-If you think there’s a mistake in your registration, write to the appropriate Land Registry office and explain what’s wrong.
-You can use the Land Registry finder to find out where to send your letter.
+If you think there’s a mistake in your registration, write to HM Land Registry and explain what’s wrong.

 PO Box 74